magento/knowledge-base/src/Troubleshooting/known-issues-patches-attached/404-error-on-store-front-once-catalog-price-rule-schedules-update-is-performed.md

 ---
 title: 404 Error on store front once catalog price rule schedules update is performed
-labels: Magento Commerce,patch,2.2.1,troubleshooting,schedule update,known issues,404 error
+labels: 2.2.1,404 error,Magento Commerce,known issues,patch,schedule update,troubleshooting
 ---

 This article provides a patch and required steps to fix the known Magento Commerce 2.2.1 issue related to getting a 404 error on all store front pages, after a catalog price rule update was created and its starting time was edited later.
 To fix the issue you need to apply the patch.